keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * Here is an **[example PDF syllabus](/files/Mission%20Trip%20Syllabus%20Template.pdf)**.
 If you want a Word Document version, **[click here](/mission-trips/syllabus-template.html)**.

 ### Is there any help in reserving airfare/hotels/etc.?
 Or will I need to do this on my own?
    * The CGCS will book airfare and travel insurance for you.
-You will be responsible for arranging local transportation, housing, and schedule while on the ground.
+You will be responsible for arranging local transportation, housing, and schedules while on the ground.
 The CGCS will provide payment for the logistics that you find and secure.

 ### How long before a mission trip do I need to propose said trip?
 Six months?
 One year?
 Two years?
    * As mentioned above, you must submit a mission trip on the prospectus **one year** before the trip’s proposed departure.
 You may not know all the information about your logistics this early, but you will need to get the initial prospectus in so that it is on record for planning.